2022 Chesapeake shooting

 Mass shooting in Virginia, U.S.

-On November 22, 2022, Andre Marcus Bing killed six co-workers and injured four others before committing suicide, in retaliation for perceived workplace harassment at the Walmart Supercenter where he worked as a night-supervisor in Chesapeake, Virginia, United States.
-Bing's suicide note cited concern that he was being "led by Satan" and asking for forgiveness – while also mentioning cancer treatments and loneliness.
+On November 22, 2022, a mass shooting took place at a Walmart in Chesapeake, Virginia, United States.
+Andre Bing, a night-supervisor at the store, killed six co-workers and injured four others before committing suicide.
+Bing committed the attack out of perceived workplace harassment, with his suicide note additionally citing "social deficitis" and loneliness.

 Shooting

 Bing purchased the 9mm semi-automatic pistol on the morning of the shooting, and practiced with shooting targets later found in his Chevrolet Silverado truck.

 Police responded to reports of a shooting in the store at 10:12 pm.
 Bing shot a specific co-worker and then went to the breakroom to join an in-progress routine meeting about overnight responsibilities, but Bing interrupted and shot several others without speaking although he may have been laughing, and then fired at least ten shots walking the aisles.
 When he saw a co-worker hired five days earlier, he told her to run home and didn't target her.

 Bing was targeting specific co-workers, and would continue shooting their prone bodies to ensure they were dead.
 He was carrying a paper list he'd made of names of employees he was targeting, and a similar list was found in his home.
 Six Walmart employees were killed: Randy Blevins, 70; Fernando Chavez-Barron, 16; Tyneka Johnson, 22; Lorenzo Gamble, 43; Brian Pendleton, 38; and Kellie Pyle, 52.

 It took first responders 35–40 minutes to search the building.
 Officers discovered multiple victims in the building, including one near the entrance.
 The gunman was among the deceased, due to a self-inflicted gunshot wound to the head.
 The scene was declared safe by law enforcement about an hour after the first reports at 11:20 p.m.